 - Your urine color is sometimes normal, but a urine test (urinalysis), which the doctor performs during a general medical checkup or if you have other symptoms, can still detect small traces of blood.

 - You may have blood one day and not the next, with your urine staying clear for weeks or maybe even months at a time.

 Generally, the earlier stages of bladder cancer — when the cancer is small and confined to your bladder only — cause bleeding with either no pain or little pain.

 It's important to note that blood in your urine doesn't necessarily indicate bladder cancer.
 The cause of blood may be due to another factor.
-In fact, up to 18% of healthy individuals may have some unseen blood in their urine at some stage (microscopic hematuria).
+In fact, many healthy individuals may have some unseen blood in their urine at some stage (microscopic hematuria).
 And, for most individuals, the cause isn't cancer.